Contact: James Cockram

 Mackay IJ, Bansept-Basler P, Barber T, Bentley AR, Cockram J, Gosman N,.
 Greenland AJ, Horsnell R, Howells R, O’Sullivan D, Rose GA, Howell P (2014) An eight-parent Multiparent Advanced Generation Inter-Cross population for winter-sown wheat: creation, properties and validation.
 G3: Genes| Genomes| Genetics

-In addition, we would like any trait data you may collect to be returned for archiving on this site (with due acknowledgement and citation of its source).
-Over time, we hope the layering of phenotypic datasets will allow comparison of QTL actions and interactions simultaneously across multiple traits
+In addition, could any trait data collected be returned for archiving on this site (with due acknowledgement and citation of its source).
+Over time, NIAB hopes the layering of phenotypic datasets will allow comparison of QTL actions and interactions simultaneously across multiple traits

-We cannot maintain large stocks of all the lines.
-We can supply ten seeds each of the 1091 RILs, currently at F7, subject to the cost of shipping (including any phytosanitary and other import charges) and a small charge for the cost of seed replacement.
-Contact email@example.com for further information.
-We also ask that you download our Material Transfer Agreement, sign and date it, and return it to Ian Mackay at NIAB, either by fax (+44 (0)1223 277602), post or by email as a scanned document.
+NIAB cannot maintain large stocks of all the lines.
+Ten seeds of each of the 1091 RILs can be supplied, subject to the cost of shipping (including any phytosanitary and other import charges) and a small charge for the cost of seed replacement.
+Download the NIAB Material Transfer Agreement, sign and date it, and return it to James Cockram at NIAB, by post or by email as a scanned document.

 Files for downloading: